(Last UPDATED 12/5/21) Description and review of Midtown’s Cantina Alley, an open-air Mexican bar and restaurant in Sacramento.

-(Last UPDATED 11/24/18) Midtown’s Cantina Alley is located in Jazz Alley (between 23rd and 24th Streets and J and K Streets).
-I have been there twice recently, and it is easy to see why it is so popular a spot.
-The enclosed open-air bar and restaurant is reminiscent of similar establishments across the border in Mexico.
+Cantina Alley is located in Jazz Alley (between 23rd and 24th Streets and J and K Streets).
+I have been there twice recently, and it is easy to see why it is such a popular spot.
+The open-air enclosed bar and restaurant is reminiscent of similar establishments across the border in Mexico.

 Strategically placed shade sails and fans with mister’s help patrons keep comfortable during our hot Sacramento summer.